 Dog noise phobias are relatively common and can be a source of great distress for you and your pet.
-If your dog is very anxious with loud noises, some early intervention can stop the problem getting worse and generalising to other situations.
+If your dog is very anxious with loud noises, some early intervention can stop the problem getting worse and generalizing to other situations.

 Dogs who are concerned about loud noises may freeze, hide, blindly try to escape and can often hurt themselves and their environment.
 On nights with storms or fireworks, the number of stray dogs wildly running around the streets after escaping increases.
 In some ways a fireworks fear is easier to tackle than a storm phobia as it is more predictable.

-Often dogs have both fears, starting out with just a fear of extreme noises then generalising to any sudden noise.
+Often dogs have both fears, starting out with just a fear of extreme noises then generalizing to any sudden noise.
 And just as noise phobias can often get worse and worse each time, if you implement some measures to help your pet cope, they may in fact improve their tolerance for noise each time.
 There are a number of steps you can take to help your canine friend cope with the din and we will also suggest some technology for a quicker fix.

 Why Are They Worried?

 Dogs have very sensitive hearing and can hear much higher frequencies than we can.
 Who knows how those fireworks really sound to them, they are certainly loud enough to us.
-Sometimes the problem stems from generalised anxiety, whether that be separation anxiety and being unable to cope alone, or a fear of new situations and lack of confidence.
-Sometimes the problem stems from poor socialisation and a lack of exposure to new situations and noises before 16 weeks of age.
+Sometimes the problem stems from generalized anxiety, whether that be separation anxiety and being unable to cope alone, or a fear of new situations and lack of confidence.
+Sometimes the problem stems from poor socialization and a lack of exposure to new situations and noises before 16 weeks of age.

 How We Make it Worse